-During his six seasons at Emory, Travis led the Eagles to a 79-27-7 record, including four trips to the NCAA Tournament and back-to-back 16-win seasons for the first time in school history in 2007 and 2008.
+During his 10 seasons at Emory, Travis led the Eagles to a 122-47-14 record, including five trips to the NCAA Tournament and back-to-back 16-win seasons for the first time in school history in 2007 and 2008.

-In 2012, Travis guided the Eagles to a share of the University Athletic Association (UAA) Championship, marking his second conference title with the team, and the program's seven overall.
+In 2012, Travis guided the Eagles to a share of the UAA Championship, marking his second conference title with the team, and the program's seven overall.
 Emory qualified for the NCAA Tournament and claimed a 4-1 win over Roanoke College in the first round, giving the program its first postseason win since 1988 and just the second overall in the team's history.
 The Eagles advanced to the second round, where they were defeated by the eventual National Champions, ending the year with a record of 11-7-2.

 Travis came to the Eagles' program after an extremely successful 18-year stint with the Virginia Wesleyan program.
 During his tenure, he established himself as the school's all-time winningest coach with a record of 270-74-31.
 He directed Virginia Wesleyan to 13 NCAA appearances, including four this decade (2000, 2003, 2005, 2006), and eight Old Dominion Athletic Conference championships.
 He had three of his squads advance to the NCAA Tournament's Final 16.
 He had been honored as the "Coach of the Year" on 15 occasions including five ODAC Conference selections.
 For his work at Virginia Wesleyan, he was named to the school's Athletic Hall of Fame as part of their fifth class in 2013.
 Travis was the head men's soccer coach at Virginia Wesleyan since 1989 and school's athletic director since 1999 before leaving for Emory.
-His career also includes a three-year stay at Centre College (1986-89).
+His coaching career also includes a three-year stay at Centre College (1986-89).

 Travis holds a Class "A" license with the United States Soccer Federation as well as an NSCAA Premier Diploma.